vhartikainen/protecting-workloads-workshop/docs/builder-session/remediate.md

 ## Remediate the Network Layer Findings

-## Identify the WAF ACL for your Site
+### Identify the WAF ACL for your Site

 1. If needed, go to <a href="https://console.aws.amazon.com/console/home" target="_blank">https://console.aws.amazon.com/console/home</a>.
 You will be redirected to the AWS Management Console dashboard on successful login:
 ![Console Home](./images/console-home.png)
 Make sure you select the appropriate AWS Region when working in the AWS Management Console (top right corner, on the menu bar).

 2. From the Management Console dashboard, navigate to the AWS WAF & Shield service console.
 You can do that several ways:
-    - Type “waf” in the AWS services panel search box and select the resulting option
+    - Type “WAF” in the AWS services panel search box and select the resulting option
     - Expand the Services drop down menu (top left on the menu bar) and choose WAF & Shield
     - Expand the All services area of the AWS services panel and choose WAF & Shield Once selected, you will be redirected to the AWS WAF & AWS Shield service console.
 You may see an initial landing page at first.
 Choose *Go to AWS WAF*.